Skip to content

 Cooking and local eating

-How many times have you missed a home cooked meal while you’re away?
+How many times have you missed a home-cooked meal while you’re away?
 Us too.

 Pro-level budget travel tip: Treat the supermarket or local market as a tourist outing.
 Outside of what you buy, it’s free.
-Being amongst locals and buying the food they buy is the epitome of slow travel.
+Being among locals and buying the food they buy is the epitome of slow travel.

 In La Paz, Bolivia, we learned to make many new dishes out of necessity.
 The local supermarkets didn’t carry many of the foods we were accustomed to, making it difficult to prepare familiar meals.
 Budget friendly and we learned a lot!